ACT Test Exam

 - Reading: This section will test your analytical skills.
 You will have to read, understand and analyze passages taken from English prose fiction, humanities, social sciences as well as natural sciences.
 Analytical skills are very essential to carry out college education.
 The passages deal with a number of topics about which you might not have prior knowledge.
 The score you receive in this section of the test reflect your abilities to think and analyze in stressful situations as well as under time constraints.

 - Science: In this section you will have to apply your knowledge of science in order to answer the question.
-The ACT test exam is so designed that you cannot ace it simply by rote.
+The test is so designed that you cannot ace it simply by rote.
 You will also need to apply all that you have learnt.
 This gives the admissions authorities of the colleges you wish to apply to an insight into your capabilities in being able to apply all that you have learnt.
-This is an important ability that you should develop if you want to have a successful college career.
+You must have high scores in this section, if you want to major in a Science subject.

-- Mathematics: This section is especially important for candidates who wish to major in science subjects.
-Here you will have to solve problems from algebra, geometry, co-ordinate geometry and trigonometry.
+- Mathematics: This section is especially important for candidates who wish to do a major in science subjects.
+Here you have to solve problems from algebra, geometry, co-ordinate geometry and trigonometry.
 However, the questions will be of high school level.
-The mathematics questions of ACT are usually more difficult than other similar examinations.
+The mathematics questions in this test are usually more difficult than those in other similar examinations.
 This helps the admissions authorities understand your seriousness and intent of pursuing a college education.

 The afore-mentioned list analyzes the sections and the types of questions that you will come across in the examination.
-Once you have understood the purpose of the various sections of the ACT test exam preparing for it will become easier.
-Thus, each section of the examination is equally important and hence you should give all the sections of the test sufficient importance.
-Proper attention to all sections of the ACT will ensure that you fare well in the examination.
+Once you have understood the purpose of the various sections of the test, preparing for it will become easier.
+Thus, each section of the examination is equally important and hence you should give all the sections sufficient importance.
+Proper attention to all sections of the test will ensure that you fare well in the examination.